-Free shares must not be disposed of by the Executive Manager or Risk Taker until six months after the Transfer Date.
-A six-month retention period is regarded as suitable considering that the conditional shares are deferred in full for four and three years, respectively.
+Free shares must not be sold by the Executive Officer or Risk Taker until six months after the Transfer Date.
+A six-month retention period is regarded as appropriate considering the fact that the conditional shares are deferred in full for four years and three years, respectively.

-INP for other participants in the programme

-Other INP programme participants who are not Risk Takers ('non-Risk Takers') may receive up to 100% of their fixed basic salary, including pension, in the performance year, calculated on the basis of the salary for December, as INP.
+INP for other participants in the programme Other INP programme participants who are not Risk Takers ('non-Risk Takers') may receive up to 100% of their fixed basic salary, including pension, in the performance year, calculated on the basis of their salary for December, as INP.

 The INP is calculated and distributed the year after the performance year (the 'Allotment Date').
-Depending on the specific programme, the payment structure for these participants is based on a cash part of up to 4.9 months' salary (after Tryg factor) and, for certain employees, the option to participate in the Matching Shares programme with an Investment Shares value of up to DKK 400,000.
+Depending on the specific programme, the payment structure for these participants is based on a cash part of up to 4.9 months' salary (after Tryg factor) and, for certain employees, the option of participating in a Matching Shares Programme with an Investment Shares value of up to DKK 200,000.

-The Matching Shares programme for non-Risk Takers entails that the participant may buy shares ("Investment Shares") in Tryg A/S at market price, using taxed funds, for up to the amount approved.
-The purchase of Investment Shares entitles the participant to a number of Matching Shares corresponding to the number of Investment Shares that the participant has bought.
+The Matching Shares Programme for non-Risk Takers entails that the participant may buy shares ('Investment Shares') in Tryg A/S at market price, using taxed funds, for up to the amount approved.
+The purchase of Investment Shares entitles the participant to a number of matching shares corresponding to the number of Investment Shares that the participant has bought.

-The right to Matching Shares is subject to the condition that the participant does not sell the Investment Shares for a period of three years after the purchase (the 'Deferral Period') and that the participant is not under notice at any time during the Deferral Period.
-If the employment is terminated due to the participant's retirement or if the participant is given notice of dismissal by Tryg, without this being due to the participant's breach, the participant will, however, retain the right to all Matching Shares.
+The right to matching shares is subject to the condition that the participant does not sell the Investment Shares within a period of three years of the purchase (the 'Deferral Period') and that the participant is not under notice at any time during the Deferral Period.
+If the employment is terminated due to the participant's retirement or if the participant is given notice of dismissal by Tryg, without this being due to breach of contract by the participant, the participant will, however, retain the right to all matching shares.

-After the end of the Deferral Period ("the Matching Date"), the participant receives a number of free shares in Tryg A/S, corresponding to the number of Matching Shares allotted to the participant.
+After the end of the Deferral Period ('the Matching Date'), the participant receives a number of free shares in Tryg A/S, corresponding to the number of matching shares allotted to the participant.

 If, during the Deferral Period, Tryg decides to distribute dividend to the shareholders, an additional number of free shares will be allotted to the participant on the Matching Date ('Dividend Adjustment Shares').
-The additional number of free shares will be equal to the value of the dividends that the participant would have received if the Matching Shares had been finally and unconditionally transferred on the Allotment Date.
-The number of Dividend Adjustment Shares is calculated on the basis of the number of free shares allotted and on the basis of the average price of the Tryg share quoted on Nasdaq Copenhagen on the dis-tribution dates during the Deferral Period.
+The additional number of free shares will be equal to the value of the dividend that the participant would have received if the matching shares had been finally and unconditionally transferred on the Allotment Date.
+The number of Dividend Adjustment Shares is calculated on the basis of the number of free shares allotted and on the basis of the average price of the Tryg share quoted on Nasdaq Copenhagen on the distribution dates during the Deferral Period.